theam/workshop-eLLMental/README.md

 ## ☕  Install Java JDK17

-The IntelliJ IDEA app should help you downloading it.
+The IntelliJ IDEA app should help you download it.
 An alternative is to use SDKMAN.
-(After installing SDKMAN just run sdk install java and it should install JDK17 by default)
+(After installing SDKMAN just run `sdk install java` and it should install JDK17 by default)

 You can check which JDK version you have installed by running java -version (that's a single `-`)